fredenrg/FRED-Energy-Token-Stellar/README.md

 ![fredlogo-bl-300sqpx](https://user-images.githubusercontent.com/39649555/57606829-c995ac00-757a-11e9-8cd6-40d40da13160.png)
 # FRED Energy Token is on the Stellar network
-FRED Energy has now moved to a custom token on the Stellar blockchain and is looking to enter the EV charging station market in Asia and the EU with Project Energise, a project aimed at niche EV charging segments where upfont costs are low and offer long term opportunities.
-Our other green projects involve electric and solar tuk-tuks, our marketplace of alternative energy products and Funding Research into Energy devices (FRED).
+FRED Energy has now moved to a custom token on the Stellar blockchain (FRED).
+Our green projects involve electric and solar tuk-tuks, our marketplace of alternative energy products that accepts cryptocurrencies alongside traditional methods of payment, and Funding Research into Energy devices (FRED).
+Further projects are looking towards entering the EV charging station market in Asia and the EU with Project Energise, a project aimed at niche EV charging segments where upfont costs are low and offer long term opportunities.

 Total Supply 808,000,000<br>
 Ticker - FRED<br>